Hussain004/BAGEL/README.md

 ---

-## 🥯 What is BAGEL?
+## What is BAGEL?

-**BAGEL** is a fully static web application that lets you explore ROS2 bag files (`.db3` and `.mcap`) entirely in your browser — no server, no installation, no account.
-Just drag and drop.
+**BAGEL** is a fully static web application that lets you explore ROS2 bag files (`.db3` and `.mcap`) entirely in your browser needing no server, no installation, no account.
+Just drag and drop!

 Robotics engineers and researchers frequently generate bag files during experiments, SLAM runs, and sensor calibration.
 Inspecting these files currently requires a full ROS2 installation, Foxglove Studio (increasingly commercial), or writing custom Python scripts for every inspection task.